Skip to main content

 April 8, 2011

 Congressman Mike Thompson (CA-1) today sent a letter urging the U.S. Postal Service to add the City of Ukiah's main post office to the National Register of Historic Places.
 Listing in the National Register would provide formal recognition of the post office's historical and architectural significance based on national standards used by every state.
+The designation would allow the Ukiah community to apply for preservation grants, tax credits, and other benefits to help maintain the building.

 April 8, 2011